-- Promotion of efficient utilization of resources through competition - Promotion of innovation including new technologies through competition

-Given that the efforts of enterprises, etc. toward the realization of a green society are expected to be even more active and take shapes in years to come, the further promotion of their efforts in terms of competition policy is also required.
+- Promotion of efficient utilization of resources through competition - Promotion of innovation including new technologies through competition - ➤ If it is not clear enough how to apply the Antimonopoly Act, it may possibly cause concerns for enterprises and trade associations that their various efforts toward the realization of a green society might pose problems under the Antimonopoly Act. - > Given that the efforts of enterprises, etc. toward the realization of a green society are expected to be even more active and take shapes in years to come, the further promotion of their efforts in terms of competition policy is also required.